angelahgaolatlhe/My-portfolio/README.md

 ## Overview

 The original FolioOne template was a generic Bootstrap 5 portfolio with placeholder content (lorem ipsum text, dummy names, fake stats, and unrelated skill categories).
-All pages have been fully rewritten with real, accurate content sourced from Angelah's CV.
+All pages have been fully rewritten with my real, accurate content.
 Sections that were not applicable (e.g. testimonials, fake stats, unrelated dropdowns) were removed.
 New sections were added where the template had gaps.

 ---